Tutorial | Governance lifecycle#

 Get started#

-Once you understand the basics of governing Dataiku items in the Govern node, you’re ready to walk through the entire end-to-end lifecycle of an AI initiative — from the initial ideation phase to the governance of a deployment in a production environment.
+Once you understand the basics of the Govern node, you’re ready to walk through the governance of the an end-to-end lifecycle of an AI initiative — from the initial ideation phase to a deployment in a production environment.

 Objectives#